JuliaCollections/DataStructures.jl/doc/source/sorted_containers.rst

   Argument ``sc`` is a SortedDict or SortedMultiDict and ``k=>v`` is a key-value pair.
   This inserts the key-value pair into the container.
-If the key is already present in a this overwrites the old value.
+For SortedDict, if the key is already present in a this overwrites the old value.
+For SortedMultiDict, this operation always inserts a new item.
   The return
   value is ``sc``.
   Time: O(*c* log *n*)